Gary B. Nash

 Gary Baring Nash (July 27, 1933 – July 29, 2021) was an American historian.
 He concentrated on the Revolutionary period, slavery and race, as well as the formation of political communities in Philadelphia and other cities.

 Life and education

-Nash was born in the Philadelphia, Pennsylvania, suburb of Merion where he attended Lower Merion High School.
-He attended Princeton University, where he earned his undergraduate and doctoral degrees (BA 1955, PhD 1964).
-He served in the U.S. Navy from 1955–58 on the John W. Weeks (DD-701), where he was antisubmarine officer and then gunnery officer.
+Nash was born in Merion, Pennsylvania, a Philadelphia suburb.
+After graduating from Lower Merion High School, he attended Princeton University, where he earned his undergraduate and doctoral degrees (BA 1955, PhD 1964).
+From 1955-58, he served in the U.S. Navy on the John W. Weeks (DD-701), where he was antisubmarine officer and then gunnery officer.

 Nash was married for 40 years to Cynthia J. Shelton, a former graduate student of his.
-He had four children with his first wife, Chris Workum Nash, and had nine grandchildren.
+He had four children with his first wife, Chris Workum Nash, and nine grandchildren.
 He died of colon cancer July 29, 2021.

 Academic career

 After serving as Assistant to the Dean of the Graduate School (1959–62) and completing his doctoral degree, he joined the faculty of Princeton as an instructor in 1964 and an assistant professor in 1965-66.
 He moved to the University of California, Los Angeles (UCLA), where he was an assistant professor, 1966–68; associate professor, 1969–72, and full professor from 1972 to 1994.
 He was Dean of the Council for Educational Development from 1980 to 1984 and Dean of Undergraduate and Intercollege Curricular Development at UCLA from 1984 to 1991.